 Voluntary accidental death and dismemberment (VAD&D) insurance is an optional plan that gives money to the beneficiary if the insured person is accidentally killed or suffers significant bodily damage.

 Some insurance companies say that if the person with the insurance does something irresponsible like skydiving or playing sports, they do not have to pay benefits.
 However, if someone commits suicide, gets sick, or is injured because of a war, the insurance will not pay.

 Accidental Death and Dismemberment (AD&D) insurance covers accidental death or dismemberment resulting from a covered accident.
 Here are some examples of what is considered accidental death for insurance purposes:

 AD&D Insurance Advantages and Disadvantages

 Accidents are the third most frequent cause of death in the United States.
 An accidental death affects the surviving loved ones emotionally and financially as they must now deal with a lost income.
 The death benefit from an AD&D policy may provide peace of mind by reducing that burden.

-Because of this, AD&D plans provide an additional death benefit in addition to the basic life insurance coverage on the insured.
+Because of this, AD&D plans provide an additional death benefit and basic life insurance coverage for the insured.
 The amount is usually equivalent to or a multiple of the traditional policy’s death benefit.
 This extra advantage is called double indemnity since the benefit rises from one to two times when it includes this optional feature.

 Because of its narrow limits, this policy provides very little protection.
 In addition, because it only pays if certain events occur, this coverage may be disadvantageous to consumers.
 If death occurs outside of these parameters, the AD&D insurance does not compensate.
 Instead, the premiums paid are refunded and go to the insurer.